Since he was in middle school, Marquan Frazier knew he wanted to be a real estate agent and help families find the perfect house for them.

 And through E3’s employment component, Newsome secured an internship at the Attic, a nonprofit advocacy organization for LGBTQ youth, and also works as a custodian at E3 West.

-“[The program] is very challenging and emotional,” said Tucker, of E3 West.
+“[The program] is very challenging and emotional," he said.
 “You learn to have patience for a lot of things.
 I’ve been open to so many experiences and opportunities here.”

 Darryl Murphy is a reporter for the Notebook.